 After vet exams, Rx meds and a measured feeding and rehydration regime, Phoenix has made remarkable progress during his first weeks in foster care, slowly recovering from his ordeal in the wild.
 He has never flinched from being handled, nor stopped purring, and loves his interactions with his fosterer and other visitors.
 He is happy, playful, curious and, now, well fed.
 His appearance and demeanor belie his close brush with the Grim Reaper.

 We cannot imagine how such a tiny, malnourished kitten managed to survive the dangers and wild creatures that roam that park day and night, and from the look of him he had been lost or abandoned there for a few weeks.
 But Phoenix has a big heart and a spirit that never lets down, and he somehow managed to stay alive, and walk out onto the trail to show himself at just the right time, to just the right person, to get help.
 It all fell into place, and this truly was a cat rescue in the true sense of the term, and one for the books.

 The Fine Print — While Community Cat Rescue would love to make our adoptable cats and kittens available to everyone, everywhere, we must limit our adoption service area to San Francisco Peninsula cities and towns.
 We simply do not have the volunteer-power or financial resources to make home visits (required for all adoptions), delivery of adopted cats/kittens and follow-up visits outside the Peninsula.
 An occasional, rare exception might be made, but it is not the rule.

-SUPER-SUMMER SALE!
-August Adoption Fees: Only $75 for a pair of healthy, happy, loving kittens.
-Single kitten adoption fees are $50.
+AWESOME-OCTOBER SALE!
+Adoption fees: Only $100 for a pair of healthy, happy, loving kittens (regular fee is $175 per pair).
+Single kitten adoption fees are $50, Adults over 1 year are $25.
 Ask about further discounts if one of the cats is a beautiful BLACK CAT!